 Keeping reliable documentation is key in order to claim any of the above tax write-offs.
 So it’s important to stay organized and keep track of all of your documentation throughout the year!
-Not only does your STACK purchase (as well as your renewal) qualify as a deductible, but we can also help you store and organize your project documents!
+Not only does your STACK purchase (as well as your renewal) qualify as a construction business tax deductible, but we can also help you store and organize your project documents.
 To learn more about STACKs software and its capabilities create a free account and contact us today!

 Disclaimer: This is article is for informational purposes only and should not serve as tax, legal or accounting advice.
 Readers should consult an accounting or tax professional regarding their financial situation.

 If you receive digital blueprints and are looking for a preconstruction platform that offers plan, spec and document management, storage and a whole lot more, take a closer look at STACK.
 STACK software helps contractors of all sizes and types drive maximum efficiency and improve project profitability.